 7. Clean Air Filters– Dirty air filters are a common cause of HVAC energy efficiency problems.
 A clogged air filter will cause your equipment to run longer and use more power.
 Since a filter is designed to trap dust before it enters the system, if it’s not doing its job, dust could collect on motor parts and slow the unit down.

 8. Become Vigilant About HVAC Maintenance- If you really want to keep your equipment running efficiently, don’t miss out on your seasonal maintenance appointments.
-Tune-ups not only increase efficiencies, but they also help you avoid expensive repairs down the road.
+Tune-ups not only increase efficiency, but they also help you avoid expensive repairs down the road.